PolarRobotics/PR-Docs/docs/source/data_aq/serial_printing.md

 # Comma Separated Values
+## Overview
-This guide will show you how to correctly print headers and values to serial so that the `SerialMonitor.py` program will print it correctly to a .csv file.
+This guide will show you how to correctly print headers and values to serial so that the `SerialMonitor.py` program will print it correctly to a `.csv` file.

+## Instructions
-1. Your data should follow a comma-separated values format, meaning that each header and value should be separated with commas.
+1. Your data should follow a comma-separated values (`.csv`) format, meaning that each header and value should be separated with commas.

 2. Under the `dev/data-aq` branch of the `ESP32PRCodebase` repository, you can find the following `printCsvInfo` function on lines 384-400 of `Drive.cpp`.
 This is an example of how to print basic information.
 This function can be changed however you like.